gsinclair/school_record/doc/brainstorm.md

 another teacher used this and had two Year 7 classes, for instance, they could use the short labels to distinguish them, like 7A and 7B.

+A ClassList object represents a class and knows the name of all the students and can resolve a name given a fragment.
+I guess that resolution might return a Student object (class and name).

 Obstacle should be a pretty simple class, maybe just a value object with the date, the class label, and the reason.
 Although I didn't think so before, the Calendar object should probably just own an array of Obstacles.
 It can then